Table of Contents

 Leadership perceptions

 The function's need for a total or significant overhaul is rarely seen or understood by its existing leadership.
-As with most human endeavors, performance and contribution are often on the “eye of the beholder,” and social psychology’s attribution theory suggests that humans perceive and interpret the causes of failures or shortcomings as occurring due to external circumstances.
+As with most human endeavors, performance and contribution are often in the “eye of the beholder,” and social psychology’s attribution theory suggests that people perceive and interpret the causes of failures or shortcomings as external.
 In other words, they are “not something that I did or could control.”
 As a result, people tend to have rosier assessments of their work, performance levels, and contributions.

 However, leadership views of HR effectiveness and contributions tend to lag behind those of HR leaders.
 A long-standing study from Cornell University enumerates significant differences in perceptions of HR effectiveness, with business leaders rating HR significantly lower than HR leaders in the effectiveness of HR’s: